elden2/victor-hugo/site/content/blog/MNIST.md

 ![MNIST Dataset - From Quora](/img/mnist.png)

-The MNIST dataset is great little dataset to start exploring image recognition.
+The MNIST digits are a great little dataset to start exploring image recognition.
 It's a series of 60,000 28 x 28 pixel images, each representing one of the digits between 0 and 9.

 We're going to try to classify handwritten digits using a single layer perceptron classifier.
 This is by no means the most accurate way of doing this, but it gives us a very nice jumping off point to explore more complex methods (most notably, deeper neural networks), which I'll explore later.